mukeshpanchal27/google-listings-and-ads/readme.txt

 * Add - Price Benchmarks: Competitive pricing analysis and price recommendations from Google.
 * Tweak - WC 9.9 compatibility.

-= 2.9.13 - 2025-04-29 =
-* Update - Revert the changes related to the Grant API Pull Access in Onboarding feature made in version 2.9.12.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).